Logo of the brand Balmoral

 Balmoral Royal Selection Reserva

-After the Claro and Maduro series, this is the third series of Balmoral cigars.
-As part of the test version "Vedado Tres," three different Toros with different wrappers were produced and "released" for tasting.
-Consumers and retailers opted for the blend of the current Reserva, which became the foundation for the new series.
+After the Claro and Maduro series, this is the third series from Balmoral Cigars.
+As part of the test version “Vedado Tres”, three different toros with different wrappers were produced and “released” for tasting.
+Consumers and retailers opted for the blend of the current Reserva, making it the foundation for the new series.

-The binder comes from the Dominican Republic, and the wrapper is a robust Sun Grown from Nicaragua.
-The filler in the Perla was blended slightly milder so that this format doesn't become too strong; only Dominican and Brazilian fillers were used here.
-In the Toro and Corona, an additional leaf from Nicaragua was added to give the larger formats more flavor complexity.
+The binder comes from the Dominican Republic, while the wrapper is a bold Sun Grown from Nicaragua.
+The filler in the Perla was blended somewhat milder to ensure this format does not become too strong; only Dominican and Brazilian fillers were used here.
+For the Toro and the Corona, an additional leaf from Nicaragua was included to give the larger formats more aromatic richness.

-In addition to the three aforementioned classic series, the more exclusive Anejo 18 deserves special mention.
-Until the end of 2015, these three cigars were equipped with an 18-year-old wrapper, which has now been completely used up.
-Therefore, since the end of 2015, the "replacement" series Anejo XO has been available, which has a very similar flavor profile to the "old" one.
-Here, you can find a complete overview of Balmoral's cigars.
+In addition to the three classic series mentioned earlier, the more exclusive Anejo 18 deserves special mention.
+These three cigars were produced until the end of 2015 with an 18-year-aged wrapper, which has since been completely used up.
+Therefore, since the end of 2015, the “replacement” series Anejo XO has been available, offering a very similar flavor profile to the “original.”
+Here you can find a complete overview of the Balmoral cigars.

 Manufacturing types